 “But when the bell rings, and you come into contact with each other, suddenly your opponent seems like everybody else, because now your imagination has dissipated.
 The fight itself is the only reality that matters.
 You have to learn to impose your will and take control over that reality”.

-Tyson worked hard on using his fear against his opponents.
+Tyson worked hard on not letting his fear stop him from performing.

 At the age of just 14 Mike became a true believer in Cus’s philosophy.
 He knew that if he wanted to become heavyweight champion of the world, he had to start living the life of one.